laurisolivares-dev/ai-logistics-owner-operator-poc/README.md

 The main goal is to support **owner-operators** in:

-- ✅ Validating brokers and dispatchers
+- ✅ Validating brokers and dispatchers.
-- 💲 Optimizing costs
+- 💲 Optimizing costs.
-- 🛣️ Increasing route efficiency
+- 🛣️ Increasing route efficiency.

 This analysis focuses on vehicle types such as **Cargo Van, Sprinter Van, Box Truck, and Semi Truck (without dry van)**, with payload capacities ranging from **3,600 lb to 26,000 lb**.